SuperOfficeDocs/superoffice-docs/docs/onsite/install/server/silent-serversetup.md

 ---
+title: Silent install of ServerSetup
-title: silent_serversetup
+uid: silent_serversetup
 description: Silent install of ServerSetup
 author: {github-id}
 keywords:
-so.topic: reference              # article, howto, reference, concept, guide so.envir: onsite               # cloud or onsite
+so.topic: reference
+so.envir: onsite
 # so.client:
 ---